Pablo-Rimoldi/softpy-pso/README.md

 ## License

 This implementation is provided for research and educational purposes.
 For reuse in other projects, please comply with the licensing terms of `softpy` and include an appropriate license header in source files.

----

-If additional adjustments are required (for example: alternative velocity formulas, concurrency support, or metric/logging integrations), specify the desired changes and an updated version can be prepared.